jerrycan619/mStream-themes/README.md

 and if you get asked if you want to overwrite the files choose "yes" (or "overwrite) to all!<br/>
 <br/>
 Since there is no dedicated theme engine/api the themed files have to overwrite the default files.</br>
-The may break by new updates of mStream but I try to keep them working.<br/>
+This may break by new updates of mStream but I try to keep them working.<br/>
 <br/>
-If you find bug's or have suggestion for new Themes please open an "Issue"<br/>
+If you find bug's or have suggestions for new Themes please open an "Issue"<br/>
 Please DON'T open Issues for problems with the Software itself!!! (do that on the main mStream repository)<br/>
 and also DONT'T open Issues for problems with **this Themes** on the main mStream repository!!! (do it HERE)<br/>